 Airport security arrangements: Enhanced security checks are in place at Kenyan airports.
 Local authorities have advised travellers to arrive one hour ahead of the normal time (i.e. at least three hours before scheduled international flight times) to complete security formalities.

 Driving in Kenya is dangerous due to poor road conditions, poorly maintained vehicles and insufficient street lighting.
-Australians travelling by road should verify local security conditions beforehand.
+If travelling by road, verify local security conditions beforehand.
 Travel at night on major highways in and out of Nairobi and on rural roads should be avoided.
 Travel at night to and from Nairobi’s airports (JKIA and Wilson) should only be undertaken with a reputable tour or taxi company.

 Use radio taxis and only from official taxi stands or via callout.